nathanbraun/nathanbraun-com/content/moneydb.md

 carton of tomatoes cash there's no record of that anywhere.
 Musk's alternative framing, that "money is information" is probably technically more accurate.

-Also, the information we get is one particular facet of value, namely the *marginal* value of the resource.
+Also, the information we get is one particular facet, namely the *marginal* value of the resource.
 They money DB doesn't let us compute e.g. the total value of all the water on earth and compare that to the total value of diamonds.

 ## The software behind the money database